flyve-mdm/web-mdm-dashboard/_posts/static/2018-01-23-installation.md

     npm start
 ```

-It will open a new window with a test server localhost:3000.
+It will open a new tab with a test server localhost:3000.